 (7) The chairperson and deputy chairperson of the Board must be appointed by the Minister from the non-executive members of the Board.

-(8) The Board may designate any other non-executive member to act as chairperson if both the chairperson and deputy Chairperson are absent or unable to perform any function.
+(8) The Board may designate any other non-executive member to act as chairperson if both the chairperson and deputy chairperson are absent or unable to perform any function.

 (9) The Minister must establish a performance management system which provides for the conclusion of an annual performance agreement with the Board detailing the key responsibility areas and key performance indicators to measure and review the performance of the Board;